pixelit-project/PixelIt/README.md

 -   (o0shojo0o) added option to change the start of the week (internal clock)
 -   (o0shojo0o) added option to change date format (internal clock)
+-   (hamster65) increase AM2320 sensor delay from 600 to 800ms

 ### 0.3.17 (2022-03-02)